LikeMindsCommunity/likeminds-chat-flutter-data/docs/Chatroom/join_chatroom.md

 Joining a chatroom with LikeMinds Flutter Chat SDK allows you to receive timely notifications for all conversations happening within that chatroom.Experience real-time engagement and never miss out on any important conversations by joining the chatroom using LikeMinds Flutter Chat SDK.

-## Steps to follow a chatroom
+## Steps to Follow a Chatroom

-1. Create an object of the `FollowChatroomRequest` class, pass `true` to value.
+1. Create an object of the `FollowChatroomRequest` class.
-2. For following a chatroom call `followChatroom()` present in `LMChatClient` class using your request object.
+2. Call the `followChatroom()` function using the instance of the `LMChatClient` class.
 3. Process the response (`LMResponse<FollowChatroomResponse>`) as per your requirement.

 ```dart